 Business Casual Interview Attire Female (Pants)

-When wearing pants to an interview make sure that they fit you well, that they are not wrinkled, and have no rips or frayed hems.
+When wearing pants to an interview, ensure they fit well, are not wrinkled, and have no rips or frayed hems.

-Sticking with neutral colors is probably best, especially if you are going to pair them with a brightly colored or patterned top.
-Colors like black, grey, navy, or beige are all good business casual outfit ideas.
+Sticking with neutral colors is probably best, especially if you pair them with a brightly colored or patterned top.
+Black, grey, navy, or beige are good business casual outfit ideas.

 And remember, no jeans!